2018ennassefi/assignement-thriveEducation/README.md

 ```
 docker ps -a
 ```
-Get the name of the container ending in -client then run
+Get the name of the client container , it will most likely be  assignement-thriveeducation-master_client then run :

 ```
-docker run -it name_of_container
+docker run -it -p 3000:3000 assignement-thriveeducation-master_client

 ```
 This is necessary due to React requiring an interactive cli, otherwise it will exit.